| at second

 it has to succeed in one go.
 The discrepancy between physical, almost

-abstract brushstrokes
+abstract brushstrokes and the

 detailing increases, but the effect of transparency is also examined more